 Why is there such strong growth?
 With scooter sharing, users can be part of the electric revolution as more than 92% of shared scooters are electric[i] today.
 Finding a parking spot is usually quick and easy.
 In short, shared scooters are environmentally friendly, convenient and easy to use, create less congestion, are cheap and fun to ride, while at the same time they present an attractive business opportunity for operators.

-Early on, we were convinced by this trend and supported the first scooter sharing operators in 2015 with our Shared Mobility OS technology stack to run their operations.
+Early on, we were convinced by this trend and supported the first scooter sharing operators in 2015 with our Shared Mobility technology to run their operations.
 Still today, we believe that this is just the beginning.

 Consequently, we decided to put a scooter at the heart of our vision for the future of inner city mobility.
 From our experience with many scooter sharing operators (more than half of Europe’s shared scooters run on INVERS shared mobility OS), we have identified key success factors in this market.
 We want to highlight a few of them to point out how blockchain technology can create a competitive advantage over existing approaches, with substantial benefits for operators as well as users: